smithr1924/Paillier/README.md

 Final group project for Cryptography and Network Security I. Implementing a voting system using Paillier encryption, zero-knowledge proofs, and blind signatures.
 This project assumes the following:

 * There are six (6) voters and two (2) candidates, represented in the text files included in this repository.
+* The Bulletin Board cooperates to the assumptions.

 Download and Execution Instructions:
 ------------------------------------